kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/express-recorder.md

 ```html
 <div id="recorder" style="width: 560px; height: 316px;"></div>
 ```
 3. The script that contains the "props" or values that are being passed to the recorder.
-Make sure that the ID matches the ID of the div in #2 (ie. `recorder`).
+Make sure that the ID matches the ID of the div in #2 (i.e. `recorder`).

 <script type="text/javascript">
     var component = Kaltura.ExpressRecorder.create('recorder', {